Skip to main content

 What is an appropriate professional indemnity arrangement?

-It is for individual pharmacist to assure themselves of the appropriateness of their professional indemnity cover.
+It is for each individual pharmacist to assure themselves of the appropriateness of their professional indemnity cover.

 Appropriate cover means that the professional indemnity arrangement in place is appropriate to the pharmacist’s role, scope of practice and the risks involved with their practice.
 The professional indemnity arrangement must be sufficient to meet the costs of litigation and any successful claim for compensation.